Se a vida é (That's the Way Life Is): Critical reception

 Ross Jones from The Guardian described "Se a vida é (That's the Way Life Is)" as "a sexy and vibrant song", and a "life-affirming lambada".
 He added that "it's still one of the freshest, most joyous things you've ever heard."
 Music Week rated it five out of five, picking it as Single of the Week.
 The reviewer wrote, "Superlatives aren't enough for the best Pet Shop Boys single in years.
 Justice demands it be the biggest of summer hits."
 The magazine's Alan Jones commented, "Neil Tennant's melancholic voice is usually lost in a swirl of synths, but the Pet Shop Boys' upcoming single (...) is a delightful change of style.
 An extremely commercial and very positive song, it features a four-piece brass section, a guitar and 20 female drummers.
 The latter's inclusion gives a sometimes thunderous rumble to appropriate sections of the song, but the rest is very lightweight and breezy, with a vaguely Latin flavour floating in with the brass section.
 Another Top 10 hit."

 Music video

-The accompanying music video for "Se a vida é (That's the Way Life Is)" was shot at the Wet 'n Wild water theme park in Orlando, Florida, and features actress Eva Mendes in a small role as a teenager with her friends at the park.
-The video, directed by Bruce Weber, entered heavy rotation on MTV and VH1 that summer.
+The accompanying music video for "Se a vida é (That's the Way Life Is)" was shot at the Wet 'n Wild water theme park in Orlando, Florida, and was directed by Bruce Weber, who had also directed the video for "Being Boring" (1990).
+Actress Eva Mendes appeared in a small role as a teenager with her friends at the park.
+The video entered heavy rotation on MTV and VH1 that summer.

 Translation

 The correct English translation of "Se a vida é" from Portuguese is actually "If Life Is...". ("That's the way life is" would be "É assim que a vida é..." or "A vida é assim".)
 The other Portuguese lyric is "Essa vida é..." ("This life is..."), which sounds very similar to "Se a vida é".

+Neil Tennant acknowledged that he started writing the lyrics with a mistranslation of the phrase but decided he liked it as is.
+The addition of "Essa vida é" was intended as a more accurate way to convey "that's the way life is".